door2door-io/d2d-code-challenges/frontend/README.md

 2. shows the ride's current status (waiting, in the vehicle, dropped off) in a UI component
 3. shows the ride's pickup and dropoff addresses in a UI component

-door2door has provided a WebSockets endpoint that will provide all of this information.
+door2door has provided a WebSockets endpoint that will stream all of this information.
 It will send different events simulating the various states of a ridepooling ride.
 Your solution should visualise the information that is sent from this endpoint.

 - [Documentation of the WebSockets endpoint](https://d2d-frontend-code-challenge.herokuapp.com/docs)
   - Note that this service goes to sleep when not in use, so it may take a few seconds to connect the first time you access it